darshansharma/darshansharma.github.io/content/book-review-sapiens.md

 ### 🚨 Spoiler Alert! 🚨

-> The author navigates the intricate tapestry of human history, tracing our journey from 10,000 years ago to the cutting-edge realm of genetic engineering in 2014.
-It’s very similar to a roller coaster ride through the sands of time.`
+**The author navigates the intricate tapestry of human history, tracing our journey from 10,000 years ago to the cutting-edge realm of genetic engineering in 2014.
+It’s very similar to a roller coaster ride  through the sands of time.**

-> The author delves deep into the mighty empires that once shaped our world — from the magnificent empire of Rome, its influential leaders, to the imperial ambitions of the British Empire and Spain’s relentless drive for foreign treasures.
-This book doesn’t just recount historical events; it makes one reflect on the human spirit, our ambitions, and the lengths we go to realize our desires.`
+**The author delves deep into the mighty empires that once shaped our world — from the magnificent empire of Rome, its influential leaders, to the imperial ambitions of the British Empire and Spain’s relentless drive for foreign treasures.**

-> A captivating read from start to finish, this book offers a seamless blend of history, culture, and science.Highly recommended for those keen on understanding the past to decode our present.`
+**This book doesn’t just recount historical events; it makes one reflect on the human spirit, our ambitions, and the lengths we go to realize our desires.A captivating read from start to finish, this book offers a seamless blend of history, culture, and science.
+Highly recommended for those keen on understanding the past to decode our present.**

 ## 📚 The Goodreads Journey

 The above review I also posted on good-reads.
 I mean the last para not the whole blog post obviously 😆.